What is normally done to ensure public swimming water is safe?

 How do I know the water is safe if I live on the lake or swim at a private beach?

 If you live on lakefront property, and choose to swim right at your house rather than at an established beach area, you need to know that the bacteria results from the beach area do not necessarily correspond to where you are swimming.
 Concerned homeowners that swim at private beaches are encouraged to conduct their own bacteria sampling.
-The procedure is very easy and our laboratory does not charge a fee for water samples as long as a) you are an Oakland County resident and b) the source water to be tested is located within Oakland County.
+The procedure is very easy and our laboratory only charges $6 for a sampling kit as long as a) you are an Oakland County resident, b) the source water to be tested is located within Oakland County, and c) the area to be sampled is a beach or intended for swimming.
 You may call our office and request a copy of our surface water sampling guidelines if you are interested.

 What does testing for E-coli involve?